1920 United States presidential election in Florida

+Election day in Florida was marked with violence as the Ocoee massacre happened in Ocoee in Orange County.
+The massacre started after an African American man was rejected from his polling place by a white poll worker that he had not paid his poll tax.
+After being rejected he would try again which would lead to the massacre happening and it would be one of the worst incidents of political violence in the United States.

 There was also a powerful Prohibitionist movement in older North Florida, which saw the Prohibition Party even win the governorship for one term under the notorious anti-Catholic minister Sidney J. Catts.

 The 1920 election saw Harding make mild inroads into the absolute Democratic dominance of the state's politics, largely owing to considerable isolationist sentiment, and major economic concerns following the decline of industries related to World War I. He carried three counties in the south of the state, being only the second Republican to carry a Florida county since black disfranchisement, and begun tentative steps towards establishing a white GOP base in what was to become the "Sun Belt" after the development of air conditioning decades later.
 Eugene Debs, who had taken advantage of substantial radicalism in parts of South Florida to run second to Woodrow Wilson in the state in 1912, did not do nearly so well and was only marginally ahead of Prohibition candidate Watkins.